Xzzit/GAMES-101/homework1/README.md

 ./Rasterizer

 // Scale the triangle by 1, rotate the it by 20 degrees,
-// move it by (0 ,0) then save the result in output.png.
+// move it by (0 ,0) then save the result in image.png.
-./Rasterizer -s 1 -r 20 -t 0 0

-// Name the output file to image.png
 ./Rasterizer -s 1 -r 20 -t 0 0 -n image.png
 ```

 # Expected Results